SoftHu/tos_avg/En/Takichi.md

 What do you want?
 I'm busy!]
 Start -->1727647926576245[<b>Speaker 👉 Player:</b>

-I'm working multiple jobs to save some money…
+I'm working multiple jobs to save some money...
 If only I could open a shop in town, get a little business going.
 My childhood sweetheart is still waiting for me!